 Day of Empathy is a national day of action to generate empathy on a massive scale for millions of Americans impacted by the criminal justice system.

 In order to reform our criminal justice system, we must first humanize and empathize with those who are impacted by it.
+This includes crime survivors and those who have committed crimes.

 Without empathy, we cannot achieve meaningful policy changes that keep our communities safe, our families whole, and our economy strong.